Morton’s Neuroma Revisited

 Majority in specific demographic, 55 +/- yo female

-Not mentioned as differential diagnosis on Mayo or WebMD sites, but capsulitis is right there on Wikipedia.
+Not mentioned as a differential diagnosis on Mayo or WebMD sites, but capsulitis is right there on Wikipedia.

 By and far the most common of these four diagnoses

 Primarily 2nd metatarsal.
-Infrequently the 3rd.
+Infrequently, the 3rd.

 Insidious onset, few days to weeks.